 Related Post: Who Are the Major Manufacturers of Funeral Cars?

 It was called a hearse before it was called a funeral car.
 The term derives comes from ancient times, referring to ornate candles placed on top of the coffin.
 Around the 17th century, it evolved to mean the wooden frame or box that stabilized the casket on a horse-drawn carriage.

-Bodies were often first transported to a funeral service-then known as a “wake” for the deceased that was hosted by family members in memory of them.
+Bodies were often first transported to a funeral service, then known as a “wake,” for the deceased that was hosted by family members in memory of them.
 Then the body was transported to the burial site.

-The stabilizers in a funeral car are less prominent than a hearse, so the back sections are less pronounced.
+The stabilizers in a funeral car are less prominent than in a hearse, so the back sections are less pronounced.
 They are more visually appealing and now look more like limousines, making them more marketable, less morbid, and coined by the industry to be known as funeral cars.

-Funeral Cars With CoachWest
+Funeral Cars at CoachWest

 At Coachwest, we have a wide variety of funeral cars to choose from and specialize in professional and luxury vehicles for commercial, residential, or recreational use.
 Contact us online or call 310-609-2900 for more information about funeral car sales.